Rafa-Correia/Fluid-Simulation-in-Unity/README.md

 ## Description:

-This is a small* side project aimed at achieving realtime simulation of fluids in the Unity game engine.
+This is a small(*) side project aimed at achieving realtime simulation of fluids in the Unity game engine.

-*It is intended to be just a small problem.
-However this is just a naive prediction of how this is about to go down*
+*It is intended to be just a small project.
+However, this is just a naive prediction of how this is about to go down.*